Undivided Resources

 Education goal

-Ensure my child's IEP is being followed
+Ensure my child's Individualized Education Program (IEP) is being followed

 Get a step-by-step walkthrough to help you follow up on your child’s IEP on the Undivided platform!